Last Mask Standing

 What I worry about now

 I'm in Cairo right now, on a work trip.
 I flew here from my home in Sri Lanka.
-The flights were Colombo, Dubai, Cairo, and then I'll do that in the reverse when I go back.
+The flights were Colombo, Dubai, Cairo, and then I'll do that in reverse when I go back.

-I was nervous, really nervous, about the trip.
+I did this same flight a year ago.
+I was still getting paid speaking work then.1 I was nervous, really nervous, about the trip.
 The COVID transmission data for Egypt is best described as murky.
 I didn't have a lot of faith in the infection prevention protocols of the conference I was speaking at.

 But my speaking agent negotiated a fee high enough that I was willing to get COVID and off I flew.
 I was right to be concerned about the conference’s COVID measures, but I also didn't get sick.